 - (a) Records.
 The Recipient agrees to maintain satisfactory records of each Project and activities related in whole or in part to its Award, the accompanying Underlying Agreement, and any Amendments thereto to the extent FTA requires, including, but not limited to: - (1) Financial Records.
 Accurate financial records in its account for its Award, the accompanying Underlying Agreement, and any Amendments thereto, including, but not limited to, records of: - (i) Assets Received that Implement the Award.
-The amount of all assets it receives to implement its Award, the accompanying Underlying Agreement, and any Amendments thereto including, but not limited to all federal assistance or the value of any property the Federal Government provides that implement its Award, the accompanying Underlying Agreement, and any Amendments thereto, and all other funds and the value of any property or services it has received from sources other than the Federal Government provided for, accruing to, or otherwise received on account of its Award, the accompanying Underlying Agreement, and any Amendments thereto.
+The amount of all assets it receives to implement its Award, the accompanying Underlying Agreement, and any Amendments thereto including, but not limited to all federal assistance or the value of any property the Federal Government provides that implement its Award, the accompanying Underlying Agreement, and any Amendments thereto, and all other funds and the value of any property or services it has received from sources other than the Federal Government provided for, accruing to,

-- (ii) Costs Incurred that Implement the Award.
+- or otherwise received on account of its Award, the accompanying Underlying Agreement, and any Amendments thereto. - (ii) Costs Incurred that Implement the Award.
 Information about the costs incurred to implement its Award, the accompanying Underlying Agreement, and any Amendments thereto, including all costs incurred for the eligible property or services, detailed descriptions of the type of property or services acquired, including, but not limited, to properly executed payrolls, time records, invoices, contracts, vouchers, and other appropriate records, and detailed justifications for those costs. - (iii) Program Income.
 All program income derived from the use of Project property, except income FTA determines to be exempt from federal program income record requirements. - (2) Other Records Needed for Reports Related to the Award.
 Sufficient records as needed to prepare adequate reports related to the Award that it must submit to the Federal Government. - (3) Formats.
 Formats for records must be satisfactory to FTA and include, but are not limited to, electronic records, including any emails related to the Award, records on paper, and records created in other formats. - (4) Availability of Records Related to the Award.
 Accessibility for review and separation from other records not related to the Award to the extent feasible must be maintained. - (b) Reports.
-The Recipient agrees to provide to FTA, and others if FTA so directs, all reports related in whole or in part required by applicable federal laws, regulations, requirements, the Underlying Agreement, or at FTA's express direction in the number and format as FTA specifies. - (c) National Transit Database.
-For each fiscal year the Recipient receives or provides to any public transportation operator federal assistance appropriated or made available for 49 U.S.C. § 5307 (including the Passenger Ferry Grant Program) or any provision of 49 U.S.C. § 5311(including the Tribal Transit Program): - (1) Reporting Requirements.
-The Recipient agrees to and assures that it will require the public transportation operators participating in its Award, the accompanying Underlying Agreement, and any Amendments thereto: - (i) To facilitate compliance with 49 U.S.C. § 5335(a), which authorizes the National Transit Database (NTD);
+The Recipient agrees to provide to FTA, and others if FTA so directs, all reports related in whole or in part required by applicable federal laws, regulations, requirements, the Underlying Agreement, or at FTA's express direction in the number and format as FTA specifies. - (c) Data on Assaults on Transit Workers and Bus Impact Fatalities.
+The Recipient agrees to report when required to the National Transit Database in accordance with FTA regulation 49 CFR Part 630, "National Transit Database," and applicable FTA instructions- - (1) Any data on assaults on transit workers of the Recipient; and - (2) Any data on fatalities that result from an impact with a bus.